AI Roadmap for Enterprises: From Strategy to Deployment

 The fear of job loss or the absence of trust towards automated systems might lead to the rejection of AI by employees.
 The well-designed AI solutions may not be able to deliver value without the user buy-in.

-Solution: Know what will be the role of AI.
+Solution: Know what the role of AI will be.
 Engage users in the early stage, offer training, and show how AI can assist in the decision-making process and productivity.

 Conclusion